Zachariah Mudge (priest): Works

 Mudge harmonised well with the unemotional form of religion that was dominant in his day.
 James Boswell wrote that he was idolised in the West of England, and sermons were greatly esteemed for fifty years after his death, particularly as suitable for Oxford students.
 He published a selection of them in 1739.
 One on ‘The Origin and Obligations of Government’ was reprinted by Edmund Burke in the form of a pamphlet in 1793, as an antidote against Jacobin principles.
 Another, separately published in 1731, was entitled ‘Liberty: a Sermon preached in the Cathedral Church of St. Peter, Exon, on Thursday, 16 September 1731, before the Gentlemen educated in the Free School at Exeter under the Rev. Mr. Reynolds.’
 It contained some reflections on the nonconformists, which were answered in ‘Fate and Force, or Mr. Mudge's Liberty set in a true Light,’ London, 1732.

 In 1744 he issued ‘An Essay towards a New English Version of the Book of Psalms from the original Hebrew,’ London, 1744.
 The translation was conservative of old phraseology.

 Family

-By his first wife, Mary, Mudge had four sons—Zachariah (1714–1753), a surgeon, who died on board an Indiaman at Canton; Thomas, the horologist; Richard, a composer, clergyman and friend of Handel; and John; as well as one daughter, Mary.
-Mudge married, secondly, in 1762, Elizabeth Neell, who survived him many years, and died in 1782.
+By his first wife, Mary, Mudge had four sons - Zachariah (1714–1753), a surgeon, who died on board an Indiaman at Canton; Thomas, the horologist; Richard, a composer, clergyman and friend of Handel; and John, a physician; as well as one daughter, Mary.
+Mudge remarried in 1762; his second wife was Elizabeth Neell, who died in 1782.
+Mudge had several grandchildren, including the British Naval officer, Zachary Mudge and the British Army officer, William Mudge.